The 80-hour Wilderness First Responder and Intermediate First Aid Blended programs are designed for individuals who:

 Accommodation & Meals

-Accommodation in Canmore is not included.
-A variety of accommodation options exist in both Canmore and Banff, including campsites, hostels, all levels of hotels as well as condo style accommodation with kitchens or suites.
+Accommodation and meals in Canmore are not included.
+A variety of accommodation options exist in both Canmore and Banff, including campsites, hostels, all levels of hotels as well as condo-style accommodation with kitchens or suites.
 We recommend that you book your own pre and post-trip accommodations well in advance as all levels of accommodations in the Bow Valley fill quickly.

 What to Bring